Probesys/agentj/docs/readme.md

 - **smtp**: a postfix instance that will receive the incoming e-mails and check them using **amavis** container
 - **relay**: a postfix instance needed to avoid loops when forwarding the released or white-listed e-mails to their recipients(s)
 - **outsmtp**: a postfix instance that will handle outgoing e-mails, sent by local users (via their original smtp server) and check them using **outamavis**
-- **amavis**: a container running Amavis/Spamassassin and ClamAV services
+- **amavis**: a container running Amavis/Spamassassin
 - **outamavis**: same as **amavis** but used for outgoing e-mails sent by local users
 - **opendkim**: verify incoming mail DKIM signature for incoming mail, and append signature for outgoing mail
 - **policyd-rate-limit**: rate limiting service used by **outsmtp**, get policies from **db**
 - **senderverifmilter**: custom postfix milter to secure multi-domains AgentJ instances

-> By default *ClamAV* run in the amavis containers, but you can run it externally (directly on the host or in a separated container).
-See `.env.example` for details
+- *optionnal* **clamav**: ClamAV instance used by both amavis containers.
+An external instance can be used instead

 ### services for dev/tests